-In 2014, the Affordable Care Act brought about a new way for you to buy your health insurance.
-This option is known as the Health Insurance Marketplace.
-To assist you as you evaluate options for you and your family, this notice provides some basic information about the Marketplace and employment-based health coverage offered by your employer.
+When key parts of the health care law take effect in 2014, there will be a new way to buy health insurance: the Health Insurance Marketplace.
+To assist you as you evaluate options for you and your family, this notice provides some basic information about the new Marketplace and employment-based health coverage offered by your employer.